cpyarger/Home-Assistant-Addons/Git-Back-Up/README.md

 # Git Back Up hass.io addon

+# Not Ready Yet!

-A hass.io addon That watches enabled Config Directories and backs up any yaml files that change using git, and posts them to a remote git repository
+A Hass.io addon that will automatically backup all yaml files in your `/config/` folder using Git and posting to a remote repository.
+# Not Ready for use currently